sharils/awesome/readme.md

 - [Password Strength](https://xkcd.com/936/ "xkcd: Password Strength") - Start using [diceware](https://en.wikipedia.org/wiki/Diceware "Diceware - Wikipedia") now!
 - [Security Now!
 Podcast](https://www.grc.com/SecurityNow.htm "GRC | Security Now!
 Episode Archive") - This podcast has been around for more than 10 years.
 Many early episodes are still relevant today.
 - [secrets.js-grempe](https://github.com/grempe/secrets.js "GitHub - grempe/secrets.js: Secret sharing for javascript") - A [secret sharing](https://en.wikipedia.org/wiki/Secret_sharing "Secret sharing - Wikipedia") library to split a secret into `n` shares.

-## SSH

-- [How to use KeePassXC with ssh-agent to secure private key access](https://blog.valouille.fr/post/2018-03-27-how-to-use-keepass-xc-with-ssh-agent/ "How to use KeePassXC with ssh-agent to secure private key access - VaLouille") - Let KeePassXC manage your ssh keys.
-- [What can I do when my SSH session is stuck?](https://apple.stackexchange.com/questions/35524/what-can-i-do-when-my-ssh-session-is-stuck "What can I do when my SSH session is stuck? - Ask Different") - Type `ENTER`, `~`, `.` to terminate a stuck connection.

 ## Software Engineering